Uninett/Argus/NOTES.md

 # Release Notes

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.18.0] - 2024-05-07

+There's a new API endpoint allowing the deletion of an existing incident and its events.
+The new setting `INDELIBLE_INCIDENTS` controls this, the backwards compatible setting is `True`.
+Toggle to `False` to allow deletion.
+The plan forward is to limit deletion according to some rule we haven't decided on:

+* limit it to "new" incidents, for an unfinished definition of "new"
+* have an (optional) flag on incident controllable by the source
+* so.. many.. ideas, hence, running code now, hard decisions later.

+Smaller change: the data in Incident.metadata can now be replaced with HTTP PATCH/PUT, in line with `ticket_url`, `details_url` and `level`.

 ## [1.17.0] - 2024-05-03